-The following checklist will help you and your doctor discuss the issues most important for getting the most out of the visit.
+The following checklist will help you become more active in your healthcare and get the most out of each office visit.

 Where is it?
 What time should you arrive?
 If you're going to drive, where can you park?
-Do you need to bring your insurance care or a managed care medical referral?
+Do you need to bring your insurance card or a medical referral?

 - Make written lists.

-- Medications, herbs, vitamin supplements and over-the-counter medications you are taking
+- All the medications your regularly take, including herbs, vitamin supplements and over-the-counter medications you are taking

-Consider asking a friend or family member to accompany you.
-If you need a translator, ask another adult to come with you; don't rely on a child to translate.
+Consider asking a friend or family member to accompany you to help you ask questions and remember all of the information your doctor provides.
+If you need a translator, ask another adult to come with you; do not rely on a child to translate.

-For spine and many problems involving the arms and legs, you may be asked to disrobe.
-Wear loose clothing that's easy to take off and put on.
+For spine and many problems involving the arms and legs, you may be asked to undress.
+Wear loose clothing that is easy to take off and put on.